5 simple resolutions to help you retire on your terms.

 You have likely spent the last few decades focused on the financial needs of your family and children.
 Now you're standing on the edge of a whole new part of your life.
 It's the time to envision your ideal retirement: What do you want to do once you retire?
 Where do you want to go, and how will you spend your time?

-Gaining clarity on what retirement means can help you decide what actions to take to make your dreams come to fruition.
+Clarifying what retirement means to you can help determine actions to make your dreams come to fruition.
 A clear image of what you want can also help keep you motivated during the last few years between you and retirement.